swyxio/ai-notes/Monthly Notes/Nov 2023 notes.md

 	- pplx 7b and 70b online LLMs https://twitter.com/denisyarats/status/1729909196160930090
 	- referencing [FreshLLMs: Refreshing Large Language Models with Search Engine Augmentation](https://arxiv.org/abs/2310.03214)
 - DallE Party - gpt4v and dalle in a loop https://dalle.party/?party=0uKfJjQn
+- [Visual Anagrams: Generating Multi-View Optical Illusions with Diffusion Models](https://dangeng.github.io/visual_anagrams/) interesting/fun paper and codebase uses Stability AI's Deepfloyd
+	- Our method is conceptually simple.
+We take an off-the-shelf diffusion model and use it to estimate the noise in different views or transformations, ��, of an image.
+The noise estimates are then aligned by applying the inverse view, ��−1, and averaged together.
+This averaged noise estimate is then used to take a diffusion step.

 ## misc and other discussions